phalcon/blog/data/posts/2018-12-02-phalcon-3-4-2-released.md

 This a minor release, focused on bugs mostly.

 ##### NOTE: This is the last release for the v3.x series.
-Our next version support only PHP version 7.2 or later.
+Our next version will only support PHP version 7.2 or later.
 If you are using PHP < 7.2 then you will need to use this version {.alert .alert-danger}

 #### Changelog
 - Added missing Volt tags to array helper in `Phalcon\Mvc\View\Engine\Volt\Compiler::functionCall` [#13447](https://github.com/phalcon/cphalcon/issues/13447)